akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 1. **The Trap:** Why does Henry believe the marriage offer for Agnes of Brittany is a "fox in his henhouse" rather than a kind gesture?
 2. **Family Feeling:** Henry says "Family feeling fills dungeons."
 Based on what you know of his brothers, why does he find "kindness" dangerous?
 3. **The Queen’s Motive:** The Queen calls Godfrey a "weak whelp" and a "sad shadow."
 Why does she want him sent across the sea to Brittany?
-4. **The Tanner's Grandson:** Henry mentions his father (William the Conqueror) was mocked.
-How does his father’s history influence Henry's view on what makes a person "royal"?
+4. **The Whetstone:** Henry describes Brittany as a "whetstone."
+What does he fear the Bretons will do with his son if he sends him there?
 5. **Creative:** If you were Duke Alain of Brittany, write the one "personal note" from Godfrey’s sister Matilda that would be most likely to convince him to come.

 **Knight's Challenge:**